 Home

-We have now moved to our new purpose built cycling facility at Wyke Community Sports Centre.
-One of the best in the country!
+We have a very warm welcome for all at our purpose built cycling facility at Wyke Community Sports Centre.
+The facility is one of the best in the country!

 If you are not part of our Facebook Group, contact Mandy Parker on mandyparker2@ntlworld.com or 07917 860292 for further details.
-Or post 22 Airedale Gardens, Leeds LS13 1DN
+Or you can write to: 22 Airedale Gardens, Leeds LS13 1DN

-Our sessions are 10-12 for the skills group from balance bikes all the way to Gold skills, and our road racing group (roadies) from 10am-1pm.
-We do road, off road, track, Cyclo cross and mountain bike.
+On Saturday, our sessions are 10 a.m.-12 p.m. for the skills group from children on balance bikes all the way to Gold skills, and our road racing group (roadies) train from 10 a.m.-1 p.m.

-There is a free taster session for new riders each week, thereafter it is £5pa to join and £6 per week for the session,
+There is a free taster session for new riders each week, thereafter it is £5 per year to join and £6 per week for the session.

 Members of other clubs are always welcome!